sabreys/sabreys/README.md

 Hi, I'm Sabrey.I'm interested in working on Firebase(💘), Flutter, social media apps and currently learning about Machine Learning.
 I love coding on native android and java.
-I usually work on small projects  that i need or i wish that to be exist.We have love-hate relationship with C.I use Python for my quick jobs and hobbies.
+I usually work on small projects  that i need or i wish that to be exist.We have love-hate relationship with C. I use Python for my quick jobs and hobbies.

 <p align="center">
    <img src="https://github.com/sabreys/sabreys/blob/main/Untitled-2.png?raw=true"/>